evanchinn/IS445Wiki/UNR-WRF-FIRE-main/docs/source/DCR.rst

 ----------

 Squats
 Stand with your feet shoulder-width apart, engage your core and squat down making sure to not let your knees pass your toes.
-Hold for 10 seconds, and then slowly come back up.
+Hold for 10 seconds, and then slowly come back up. <br>
 High Knees
 Stand feet shoulder-width apart, bring your knee to your chest while rapidly switching back and forth between each leg.
 Almost as if you were running in place.
 Leg Swings